 My travel friend Shef traveled this part of Tasmania and gave tips on what to see there – listed below.
 Alike Australia’s western and eastern parts, Tasmania’s west coast is the wildest side.
 Tourists often skip a Tasmania’s road trip in the West… and that’s exactly why you should roam this side if you have time and budget.

 Tasmania’s west coast will surprise you.
-Landscapes are wilder, somehow lonelier than on the eastern side and the few towns seem to have been frozen in time – the most famous ones are Queenstown and Strahan, where you can take a break on your road trip.
+Landscapes are wilder, somehow lonelier than on the eastern side and the few towns seem to have been frozen in time – like Queenstown and Strahan, where you can take a break on your Tasmania road trip.
 Landscapes are simple but powerful – rivers between green forests and high grey mountains.

 Must-sees on Tasmania‘s west coast and surroundings

 - Nelson falls

 - Near west coast : Cradle mountain, Walls of Jerusalem, Lake St Clair, Burburry lake, Bruny island